-The human sophistry; social prosthesis and other devices
+The human sophistry: social prosthesis and other devices.
+For a biology of image 2.

 The human sophistry; social prosthesis and other devices address how societies develop cultural tools that play the function of prosthesis in order to embellish, hide and transform human practices that form part of core social interactions.